Bank Fraud Attorney and Wire Fraud Attorney

 Charged with Bank Fraud or Wire Fraud in Houston, Texas?

 After a federal indictment or finding out you’re under investigation for financial fraud, you need an experienced federal bank and wire fraud attorney who has defended complex internet crime cases successfully.
 You need to call Chernoff Law, a local law firm in Houston, Texas with experienced, top rated defense attorneys for federal charges like these.

 Wire & Bank Fraud Charges

 - Passing bad checks

 If you or a loved one has been charged with bank fraud or any other white collar crime you should immediately contact a Houston white collar crime attorney to discuss your case.

 The penalties that will be imposed upon a conviction are severe, and depending upon the evidence in the case and the degree of financial loss in the case, can lead to decades in federal prison as well as tens of thousands of dollars in fines, loss of property and other repercussions.
 Early involvement in the case, before formal charges or immediately after an arrest is vital in any federal crime defense, and we urge you to contact us at once if you are accused of this serious federal crime.

 Facing bank fraud charges?

-Individuals accused of committing bank fraud or any other white collar crime in the Houston area should immediately contact a white collar crime defense lawyer from Chernoff Law to seek legal advice and secure aggressive representation.
-Your consultation with an experienced criminal defense attorney from our firm should take place immediately after your arrest, or if you become aware of being under investigation.
+Individuals accused of committing bank fraud or any other federal crime in the Houston area should immediately contact a defense lawyer from Chernoff Law to seek legal advice and secure aggressive representation.
+Your consultation with an experienced bank fraud attorney from our firm should take place immediately after your arrest, or if you become aware of being under investigation.

 Our firm has an extensive history of successfully defending clients against white collar crimes charges and one of our partners is board certified in criminal defense.
 Contact our firm today for a comprehensive review of your case if you or a loved one has been accused committing bank fraud or any form of white collar crime in the Houston area.